International Flight Delayed For Seven Hours After Passenger Mistook The Emergency Exit Door For The Bathroom

 “The plane was parked on the runway when the airbag chute opened, so there was no threat of any kind,” said airline spokesman Mashood Tajwar.

 This is not the first odd flight delay to garner international attention — and not the first bathroom-related one, at that.
-As The Inquisitr reported, a United Airlines flight was forced to divert last year after a passenger reportedly made a giant mess in the bathroom, smearing poop on the walls and trying to use his shirt to clog the toiler.
+As The Inquisitr reported, a United Airlines flight was forced to divert last year after a passenger reportedly made a giant mess in the bathroom, smearing poop on the walls and trying to use his shirt to clog the toilet.

 The incident took place on a flight from Chicago to Hong Kong, and the New York Post reported that it was forced to divert to Anchorage after the disgusting incident.
 The man responsible for the mess was met with FBI officers, and the plane was cleaned out while passengers moved onto another flight.